 Driving in Thailand is actually easy if you’re not working as we were, but when it comes to exploring the Isaan region, driving in the northeast is an absolute delight.
 We’d never had any problems driving in Thailand before, and road tripping the Isaan region was a breeze, with good roads and very little traffic.

-But if you’re not confident driving in a foreign country and find the thought of it stressful, or you’d simply prefer to sit back and take in the scenery than have to worry about which road to take, then hire a driver.
+But if you’re not confident driving in a foreign country and find the thought of it stressful, or you’d simply prefer to sit back and take in the scenery than have to worry about which road to take, then definitely hire a driver with a car.
 Then again, there’s always a first time for everything…

 Exploring the Isaan Region of Northeast Thailand is a Must if Road Tripping Thailand.
 Workers in a field, Isaan, Thailand.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.